sous-chefs/sublimechef/README.md

 A Sublime Text 2 Package for authoring Chef related files.

 This Package provides several code snippets designed to make writing chef recipes faster and even more fun.
-Each snippet has sensible defaults, carefully chosen placeholders, and several variations to cover allmost all of your recipe needs.
+Each snippet has sensible defaults, carefully chosen placeholders, and several variations to cover almost all of your recipe needs.

-Maybe this is better explained with a [video demo](http://example.net/).
+Maybe this is better explained with a [youtube demo video](http://www.youtube.com/watch?v=4VtDj_ar1Xg).

 Install